oddlyspookycherry/Point-Cloud---Software-Rasterization/README.md

 ## Rendering

+### WebGPU

-To launch the various WebGPU implementation, including the compute-based software rasterization approach run `wgpu/index.html` in the browser with the following query parameters:
+To launch the various WebGPU implementations, including the compute-based software rasterization approach run `wgpu/index.html` in the browser with the following query parameters:

 `loadPath`: path to `.drc` data to be loaded<br>
 `pipeline`: "points", "quads" or "compute"<br>